cosmic-zip/maidz/README.md

 `$ sudo packagesearch`

-In packagesearch you can now enter coreutils in the ﬁeld "search for pattern".
+In packagesearch you can now enter coreutils in the field "search for pattern".
 Then you select the package in the box below.
-Then you go over to the right and select "ﬁles".
-There you will get a list of ﬁles belonging to the selected package.
+Then you go over to the right and select "files".
+There you will get a list of files belonging to the selected package.
 What you want to do now is to look for something like:
 /usr/share/doc/coreutils/changelog.Debian.gz

-The idea is to get a ﬁle belonging to the same package as the ﬁle you got the rkhunter-warning for - but that is not located in the binary-folder.
+The idea is to get a file belonging to the same package as the file you got the rkhunter-warning for - but that is not located in the binary-folder.

-Then you look for that ﬁle within the respective folder and check the ﬁle-properties.
-When it was modiﬁed at the same time as the binary in doubt was modiﬁed you can be quite certain that the change was caused by a legitimate update.
+Then you look for that file within the respective folder and check the file-properties.
+When it was modified at the same time as the binary in doubt was modified you can be quite certain that the change was caused by a legitimate update.
 I think it is save to say that some script-kiddie trying to break into your system will not be that thorough.
 Also make sure to use debsums when in doubt.
 I will get to that a little further down.

 Another neat tool with similar functionality is: chrootkit